jestjs/jest/website/versioned_docs/version-23.x/JestObjectAPI.md

 #### `Primitives`

-Creates a new copy of the original primitive.
+Creates a new property with the same primitive value as the original property.

 Example: